 Following extensive consultation with the local community and stakeholders including the District, County and Parish Councils, revised proposals have been produced for a mixed-use scheme of new housing and employment space alongside infrastructure investment including delivery of a new Southern Link Road, providing a major new link between the A41 and A413.
 The new Link Road would increase the capacity of the wider road network around Aylesbury, providing an alternative and more desirable route for traffic which currently travels on local roads and addressing the reason for refusal of permission for the previous scheme.

-An outline planning application for the revised proposals has now been submitted to Aylesbury Vale District Council and it is hoped that permission could be received by the end of the year.
+An outline planning application for the revised proposals has now been submitted to Aylesbury Vale District Council and it is hoped that permission could be received in the Spring.

 For more information about the proposed development, please go to www.hampdenfields.co.uk or click here.